ashrofdev/visual-music/CONTRIBUTING.md

 Please also note we have a [code of conduct](https://github.com/zero-to-mastery/visual-music/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Visual Music Process
+### REFERENCE
+Infos on technology and timeline, useful references for the team.

-### Staging Area
+### Icebox
-If you have an idea, suggestion or have found a bug in the project.
-Create a task with a detailed description, if it's a bug add photo, and steps on how to replicate it.
-We'll then discuss it in the task comment section or on Discord.
-If its approved by the community it will be added to the __Tasks/Todos__ area.
-You can also assign yourself to the task, that way nobody could work on that task but you if its approved.
+Backlog of pending items, which might mean:
+* bugs,
+* future planned features,
+* blockers (meaning a particular task is holding everything else up, or the task doesn't need to be completed then and there),
+* etc.

-### Tasks/Todos
+### Tasks Selected
-This is where you can find available tasks!
-If you are looking for a new challenge, select a task that excites you, assign yourself to it and move it into the __In Progress__ area.
-NOTE: Don't take tasks that have already been assigned to someone, without their or a project admin approval.
+Current things that are approved to work on and can be assigned or claimed.

 ### In Progress
-This is where tasks that are being worked on belong.
+Self-explanatory.
 Drag your task into this section, when you start working on it.
 NOTE: Always create a new branch when working on a task!

 ### Review
-This is where tasks are place whilst the PR has been submitted and is awaiting approval.
-Once the code has been reviewed, it will be merged and the task can be moved into the __Done__ section.
+This is where tasks are placed whilst the PR has been submitted and is awaiting approval.
+Once the code has been reviewed, it will be merged and the card can be archived.

-### Done
-Tasks that have been completed, reviewed and merged can be found in this section.

 ## CONTRIBUTING
 We use Trello for task management.
-If you want to contribute, contact a project admin through Discord, an invitation to join the team on Trello we'll be given to you.
+If you want to contribute, contact a project admin through Discord (we have a dedicated channel for the project __#visual-music__), an invitation to join the team on Trello we'll be given to you.
 Feel free to write the team some lines so the contributors get to know each other, add your name on the CONTRIBUTORS.md list and... you're good to go!

 ## Working on Code
-* Pick a listed task from the __Tasks/Todos__ area, assign it to yourself by editing your name into the card
+* Pick a listed task from the __Tasks selected__ area, assign it to yourself by editing your name into the card
-* Or create a card on the __Staging Area__, you can as well claim it once approved, and start working on it
+* Or suggest a task on the #visual-music channel on Discord, that you can as well claim once approved, and start working on it
 * If you want to work on an ongoing task, get permission from the person whose task is assigned to
 * Start a new branch or fork and start coding
 * Always let others in Discord know what you are working on